dearing/projectname_generator/README.md

 }
 ```

 Over in the frontend world we have an html document with some supporting javascript to interact with the wasm binary.
-The wasm binary is loaded along with a javascript package to work with it provided by the go team.
+The wasm binary is loaded along with a javascript package provided by the go team.
 With this, the generate function is availiable to javascript to call with cleaned up results that we simply print out to the a div with some styling.

 ```html
   <script src="wasm_exec.js"></script>